Why Your Gift Matters

 "We understand the struggles families and adults face when living with epilepsy and disabilities.
 It only made sense for us to give back a portion of what we earn to help others on their journey in honor of Alex."

 Education and Programs for Individuals and Families

-The Epilepsy Foundation provides a wide range of educational opportunities, programs, and services for people living with epilepsy, families, and friends.
+The Epilepsy Foundation provides a wide range of educational opportunities, programs, services, and resources for people living with epilepsy, families, and friends.
 Your donation helps us develop many programs and services tailored to local communities around the country.
 Programs include nationwide seizure training for school nurses and other personnel, child care personnel, first responders, care coordinators, medical interpreters, and epilepsy researchers.
 Your generosity also helps us maintain the world’s most visited and comprehensive website for people living with epilepsy.

 The Epilepsy Foundation works to help everyone understand what a seizure looks like and what to do if they see someone having a seizure.
 Your donation helps us ensure more and more people talk about epilepsy.
 Your generous gift allows us to make epilepsy more and more relevant to everyone.
 The more epilepsy becomes relevant to everyone, the less people living with the condition fear discrimination, worry about receiving improper first aid, or keep their epilepsy hidden in the shadows.